CloudBotIRC/CloudBot/README.md

 Once you have installed the required dependencies, there are two ways you can run the bot:

 #### Launcher

+**Note:** Due to some issues with the launcher we recommend you run he bot manually as detailed below.

 The launcher will start the bot as a background process, and allow the bot to close and restart itself.
 This is only supported on unix-like machines (not Windows).